Francismorales/ML_classif_diabetes/README.md

 # Machine Learning Classification System
 Machine Learning classification system to determine the level of diabetes in the population of US counties.

+The ML classification model selected for the classification problem was a SVM.
+I wrote a blog post explaining the evaluation process I followed to select my model:
+**Multi class ML Model Evaluation**: https://medium.com/analytics-vidhya/multi-class-ml-models-evaluation-103c9fdadb41

 ### ABOUT THE DATASET
 A total of **820 samples** of data with **50 variables** containing US counties economic features, demographics, geographic coordinates, weather components & food access were used for the study.
 Labels were defined as High/Medium/Low based on the percentages of diabetes of each county.